-1. A student who has not been determined to be eligible for special education and related services under Part B of the IDEA, and who has engaged in behavior that violated a code of student conduct, may assert any of the protections provided for in this part if Walden had knowledge that the student was a student with a disability before the behavior that precipitated the disciplinary action occurred.

-- 2. Walden School of Liberal Arts must be deemed to have knowledge that a student is a student with a disability if, before the behavior that precipitated the disciplinary action occurred: - a.
-The parent(s) of the student or adult student expressed concern in writing to supervisory or administrative personnel of Walden, or a teacher of the student, that the student is in need of special education and related services; - b.
-The parent(s) of the student or adult student requested an evaluation of the student; or - c.
-The teacher of the student, or other personnel of Walden, expressed specific concerns about a pattern of behavior demonstrated by the student directly to the director of special education of the LEA or to other supervisory personnel of the LEA. - 3.
+- 1. A student who has not been determined to be eligible for special education and related services under Part B of the IDEA, and who has engaged in behavior that violated a code of student conduct, may assert any of the protections provided for in this part if Walden had knowledge that the student was a student with a disability before the behavior that precipitated the disciplinary action occurred. - 2.
+Walden must be deemed to have knowledge that a student is a student with a disability if, before the behavior that precipitated the disciplinary action occurred: - a.
+The parent(s) of the student or student who is an adult expressed concern in writing to supervisory or administrative personnel of Walden, or a teacher of the student, that the student is in need of special education and related services; - b.
+The parent(s) of the student or student who is an adult requested an evaluation of the student pursuant to 34 CFR §§ 300.300 through 300.311; or - c.
+The teacher of the student, or other personnel of Walden, expressed specific concerns about a pattern of behavior demonstrated by the student directly to the director of special education of Walden or to other supervisory personnel of Walden. - 3.
 Walden would not be deemed to have knowledge that a student is a student with a disability if: - a.
-The parent(s) of the student or the adult student: - (1) Has not allowed an evaluation of the student; or - (2) Has refused services under this part; or - b.
-The student has been evaluated in accordance with and determined to not be a student with a disability under Part B of the IDEA. - 4.
+The parent(s) of the student or the student who is an adult:

+- (1) Has not allowed an evaluation of the student pursuant to 34 CFR §§ 300.300 through 300.311; or - (2) Has refused services under this part; or - b.
+The student has been evaluated in accordance with 34 CFR §§ 300.300 through 300.311 and determined to not be a student with a disability under Part B of the IDEA. - 4.
 If Walden does not have knowledge that a student is a student with a disability prior to taking disciplinary measures against the student, the student may be subjected to the disciplinary measures applied to students without disabilities who engage in comparable behaviors. - a.
-If a request is made for an evaluation of a student during the time period in which the student is subjected to disciplinary measures, the evaluation must be conducted in an expedited manner. - (1) Until the evaluation is completed, the student remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services. - (2) If the student is determined to be a student with a disability, taking into consideration information from the evaluation conducted by Walden and information provided by the parent(s) or adult student, the LEA must provide special education and related services.
+If a request is made for an evaluation of a student during the time period in which the student is subjected to disciplinary measures, the evaluation must be conducted in an expedited manner. - (1) Until the evaluation is completed, the student remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services. - (2) If the student is determined to be a student with a disability, taking into consideration information from the evaluation conducted by Walden and information provided by the parent(s) or adult student, Walden must provide special education and related services.

-V.K.
-REFERRAL TO AND ACTION BY LAW ENFORCEMENT AND JUDICIAL AUTHORITIES (34 CFR § 300.535; RULES V.K.)
+V.K.REFERRAL TO AND ACTION BY LAW ENFORCEMENT AND JUDICIAL AUTHORITIES (34 CFR § 300.535; RULES V.K.)

-1. Nothing in Part B of the IDEA prohibits Walden from reporting a crime committed by a student with a disability to appropriate authorities or prevents State law enforcement and judicial authorities from exercising their responsibilities with regard to the application of Federal and State law to crimes committed by a student with a disability.

-- 2. Transmittal of records. - a.
-If Walden reports a crime committed by a student with a disability, it must ensure that copies of the special education and disciplinary records of the student are transmitted for consideration by the appropriate authorities to whom the LEA reports the crime. - b.
-If Walden reports a crime under this section, it may transmit copies of the student's special education and disciplinary records only to the extent that the transmission is permitted by the Family Educational Rights and Privacy Act (FERPA).
+- 1. Nothing in Part B of the IDEA prohibits Walden from reporting a crime committed by a student with a disability to appropriate authorities or prevents State law enforcement and judicial authorities from exercising their responsibilities with regard to the application of Federal and State law to crimes committed by a student with a disability. - 2.
+Transmittal of records. - a.
+If Walden reports a crime committed by a student with a disability, it must ensure that copies of the special education and disciplinary records of the student are transmitted for consideration by the appropriate authorities to whom Walden reports the crime. - b.
+If Walden reports a crime under this section, it may transmit copies of the student's special education and disciplinary records only to the extent that the transmission is permitted by FERPA.